JoshuaScherer1996/todo_app/README.md

 - Learned about better strucutre for flutter apps with extracting widgets into new files and when to call which function to reduce redundent elment checks while going through the trees.
 Less checks = better performance.
 - In addition to the last point: it is good practice to keep the stateful widgets as small as possible.
 - Learned more in depth about the usage of keys.
 Added code from this [gitHub repo](https://github.com/academind/flutter-complete-guide-course-resources/tree/main/Code%20Snapshots/07%20Flutter%20Internals/02%20Refactor%20%26%20Extract%20Widgets/lib/keys) to better understand keys.
+- Learned about the way widgets are connected with elements and how the reference can be updated.
+- Learned that states are independent from their widgets and connected to the elements.
+That is why the using the checkableitem without keys breaks the app.